mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-I prefer to point the pointer to `nullptr` (or `NULL` for C and older than c++11 compilers) when there is nothing to point to: declaration and deletion.
-In this way, I avoid undefined behaviour.
+I prefer to point the pointer to `nullptr` (or `NULL` for *C* and older than *c++11* compilers) when there is nothing to point to: at declaration and deletion.
+In this way, I avoid undefined behavior.